Heating Oil Safety

 Home heating oil is a remarkably safe fuel

 Surveys have shown that while heating oil customers have exceptionally high levels of satisfaction with the service they receive, most don’t realize all the ways today’s oilheat can enhance their comfort and save them money.
 Additionally, many people, particularly younger ones, have big misconceptions about the safety of heating with oil.*The truth is, heating oil has always been a remarkably safe fuel.
-People who understand this report that this is a big reason why they choose to stay with oilheat, as opposed to switching to another fuel.

 Here are a few points to keep in mind about oilheat safety: